DARIAH-DE/TopicsExplorer/README.md

 - If you get a `ModuleNotFoundError`-error, your dependencies are probably not up-to-date.
 Try running `pip install -r requirements.txt` (or `pip3 install -r requirements.txt` for UNIX) in the command-line within `Topics`.

-## Stand-alone application for macOS
+## Stand-alone application
 Although this application is built with Python, it is possible to run it as if it was a native application, without having to install Python or any related packages.
-There is currently only one build for macOS, soon also for Windows.
+There is currently one build for Windows and macOS, respectively.

 ### Running the stand-alone application
-1. Download `demonstrator-mac-0.0.1.dmg` from the [release-section](https://github.com/DARIAH-DE/Topics/releases/tag/0.0.1).
+1. Download `demonstrator-0.0.1-windows.zip` or `demonstrator-0.0.1-mac.zip` from the [release-section](https://github.com/DARIAH-DE/Topics/releases/tag/0.0.1).
 2. Open it by double-clicking.
-3. Drag the app into your `Applications` folder – or into any folder at all.
-4. Run the app by double-clicking.
+3. Run the app by double-clicking.
-5. If you get an error message saying that the file is from an “unidentified developer”, you can override it by holding control while double-clicking.
+4. **Mac**: If you get an error message saying that the file is from an “unidentified developer”, you can override it by holding control while double-clicking.
 The error message will still appear, but you will be given an option to run the file anyway.

 ## Creating a build
 To create a stand-alone application, you need to install `pyinstaller` and run: